anazarkin1/pubcal/deliverables/iteration-01.review.md

 # PubCal

-## Iteration XX - Review & Retrospect
+## Iteration 01 - Review & Retrospect

  * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
  * Where: PHYSICAL LOCATION AND/OR ONLINE